GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - ZZ Planet keywords: Fortune; destiny; new beginnings; opportunities; to revolve; cycles; impermanence; renewal; eternal return; solution; change; financial gain.
 An emotional conundrum to resolve; blockage; impasse; need for outside help; halt; wheel of karma --- successive reincarnations.

-Religioccultural minutia referencing the number Four (4)
+Religioccultural minutia referencing Four (4)

 - In the Western Esoteric Tradition, the four basic elements are fire, air, water, and earth; their authorship is generally credited to Empedocles, a 5th century BCE Greek from Sicily.
 The elements are cross-referenced by combinations of the four alchemical conditions: dry, hot, cold, and wet, which each correspond to a form of bodily fluid called "bile," they range from feces and urine to blood and phlegm.